 I have nightmares from those Yokai’s.
 But I love this move.

-The best is to collect certain sets which then gives you good boost.
+The best is to collect certain sets which give you good boost.
 The problem is that on every level you will get better equipment so this strategy is somewhat lame.
 But!
 You can refashion your equipment to look like any set you already discovered.
 That, I love.
 And that, I use.

 When it comes to weapon skills, there is just enough to keep you entertained.
 Using a weapon raise its proficiency.
 By doing that, you unlock skill points for it and you can exchange those for buffs or new moves.
 I dislike the skill menu itself, but skills are great.
 Sekiro approach, but then again, Nioh was out before and already had this skill approach.

 I’m sad that they did not develop more finisher moves.
 You will enjoy them, but very shortly they will get boring as you have only a very different ones to finish off a staggered enemy.
 Even though, taking out someone’s guts is always a pleasure.